glassroom/generalized_orders_of_magnitude/README.md

 ## Replicating Published Results

-In our paper, we perform three representative experiments: (1) compounding up to one million real matrix products beyond standard float limits; (2) estimating spectra of Lyapunov exponents in parallel, using a novel selective-resetting method to prevent state colinearity; and (3) training deep recurrent neural networks that maintain long-range dependencies without numerical degradation, allowing recurrent state elements to fluctuate freely over time steps.
-To replicate our experiments, follow the instructions below.
+In our paper, we present the results of three representative experiments: (1) compounding up to one million real matrix products beyond standard float limits; (2) estimating spectra of Lyapunov exponents in parallel, using a novel selective-resetting method to prevent state colinearity; and (3) training deep recurrent neural networks that maintain long-range dependencies without numerical degradation, allowing recurrent state elements to fluctuate freely over time steps:

 ### Chains of Matrix Products that Compound Magnitudes Beyond Float Limits

-The code below will attempt to compute chains of up to 1M products of real random matrices, each with elements independently sampled from a normal distribution, over torch.float32, torch.float64, and complex64 GOOMs (_i.e._, with torch.float32 real and imaginary components).
+The code below will attempt to compute chains of up to 1M products of real matrices, each with elements independently sampled from a normal distribution, over torch.float32, torch.float64, and complex64 GOOMs (_i.e._, with torch.float32 real and imaginary components).
 For every matrix size, for each data type, the code will attempt to compute the entire chain 30 times.
 WARNING: If you run the code below on a CPU, it will take a LONG time, because all product chains finish successfully with GOOMs.

 ```python
 import torch